Skip to content

 Scout is the first agent; the job board describes a founding Agents team generalizing the pattern into “production agent systems on top of frontier LLMs: tool use, sub-agents, retrieval, structured outputs, MCP servers, and the orchestration layer that ties them together,” integrating with customers’ WMS, TMS, and ERP environments (Ashby).
 The reasoning substrate is explicitly frontier model APIs (Anthropic, OpenAI), with evaluation run on Langfuse / Braintrust and internal harnesses (Ashby).

-~12 engineers by the end of the Postgres migration (pg post); today the job board lists 24 open roles across New York City, San Francisco, and offshore ops hubs (Colombia, Ecuador, the Philippines), including a dedicated AI Agents engineering track (Ashby).
-The named, attributable picture:
+~12 engineers by the end of the Postgres migration (pg post); today the job board lists 24 open roles across New York City, San Francisco, and offshore ops hubs (Colombia, Ecuador, the Philippines), including a dedicated AI Agents track (Ashby).
+100% in-person (NYC + SF), “Olympian’s Work Ethic,” a stated preference for “motors, not gears” (Ashby, careers).

 Co-founder / CEOMike Shebat (ex-Uber)about